 Thanks again to Joe!
 What a great way to start the summer.

-Dying to Meet You is an epistolary story.
-It doesn’t have any chapters in it.
+This book doesn’t have any chapters in it.
 It’s a collection of letters and notes with a few newspaper articles thrown in here and there.
 You have to figure out who is who and what is going on by reading the letters the characters write to each other and by reading the newspaper articles that report the strange happenings at 43 Old Cemetery Road.